mfcgrp/Creative-Coding-IDM-NYU-DM-GY-6063-Section-D-/WEEKLY_SCHEDULE.md

 ⦁	looking back at early technology and art

-. look at more recent tech based art including radford Paley’s [CodeProfiles](http://wbradfordpaley.com/live/)
+. look at more recent tech based art & design

 ⦁	a bit about pseudocode

-⦁	organizing your code into multiple files - aka bliss; creating a web based sketch
+⦁	Review

 ## ⦁	Assignments